maksoltane/esp32_xiaomi_m365/README.md

 # Todos
  - finish packet decoder
  - add packet requestor for periodically requesting array-block we are interested in
+ - Test if 3.3Vfrom TX Pin are enough or a simple Level Shifter is needed
  - Test on ESP8266
  - add OLED for scooter-mounting
  - dual OLED Screen mode
  - use esp32 dual core features for serial/oled handling on different cores
  - add cheap menu using brake/throttle for navigation
  - add advanced menu using esp32 touch features for navigation
+ - custom PCB with 2 OLEDs, ESP32S, VReg and touch areas

 # Telnet Interface
  - Telemetrie Screen shows decoded known values: Batt Voltage, Current, Speed,...